-The H. P. Lovecraft Historical Society (HPLHS/The Society) is an organization founded in 1986 for the purpose of having fun within the worlds envisioned by beloved 1920s gothic horror writer H.P.
+The H. P. Lovecraft Historical Society (HPLHS) is an organization founded in 1986 for the purpose of having fun within the worlds envisioned by 1920s gothic horror writer H.P.
 Lovecraft.
-Now a for-profit business located near Los Angeles, we are the world’s premiere producer of Lovecraftian entertainment, creating motion picture, audio drama, book, game, spoken word and musical projects with a unique blend of respect for the source material, authentic period details, production value and a sense of humor.
-In addition to our entertainments, we create and sell a wide variety of other products for Lovecraft fans (e.g. shirts, mugs, props, and much more).
+Now a for-profit business located near Los Angeles, we are the world’s premiere producer of Lovecraftian entertainment, creating motion picture, audio drama, book, game, spoken word and musical projects with a unique blend of respect for the source material, respect for humankind, authentic period details, production value and a sense of humor.
+In addition to our entertainments, we create a wide variety of other products for Lovecraft fans (e.g. shirts, mugs, props, and much more) and sell them in our Glendale store and online.
 And we are indeed also a society with active members all over the globe.

 While we all enjoyed playing an RPG game around the table, as theatre folks we were driven to, well, act.
 We thought the game would be even more fun if we put on some costumes, hid some clues around town and played the game in character out in the real world.
 At this point, we’d never heard of the idea of Live Action Role Playing (LARP) games, so we invented a system of rules that served our purposes called Cthulhu Lives!™ Soon we were staging games in creepy basements, vintage mansions and deserted mountainsides in Colorado.
 Many friends played in these games with us, and for most of them, once they tried it they were hooked.
 In one notable gaming incident, Sean ran an adventure on the campus of the University of Colorado at Boulder in which black-clad ninjas attacked some of the investigators on the college campus.
 Passers-by who did not understand what was going on alerted campus police, and when they demanded an explanation from a quick-thinking Sean, he told them the group was the H. P. Lovecraft Historical Society.
 The police were mollified, and the name stuck.